jmd-dk/concept/concept/docs/tutorial/beyond_matter_only.rst

    The inhomogeneities in the CMB causes a slight gravitational tug on matter, perturbing its evolution.
 To add this effect to the simulation, we need to add a photon component.
-This could look like
+This could look like (do not change the parameter file)

    .. code-block:: python3